 Guidelines for the Roth IRA Conversion

-Whether you are filing as an individual or married filing joint, the adjusted gross income level of $100,000 will become nonexistent for the Roth IRA conversions of 2010.
-For higher wage earners, this is a prime opportunity to convert money into the Roth IRA for the possibility to have tax-free growth at retirement.
+Whether you are filing as an individual or married filing jointly, the adjusted gross income level of $100,000 will become nonexistent for the Roth IRA conversions of 2010.
+For higher wage earners, this is a prime opportunity to convert money into a Roth IRA for the possibility of having tax-free growth at retirement.

 Don’t Forget the Nondeductible IRA Account

 In the past, there was nothing all that attractive about the nondeductible IRA.
 It was kind of like the movie that nobody went to see until it was nominated for an Oscar.
 You did get tax deferral, but no immediate tax deduction and you still had to pay tax at retirement.
-The Roth IRA conversion event of 2010 has given the nondeductible IRA Oscar like status, allowing high wage earners a backdoor way into the Roth.
-If you are not eligible to contribute new money into a Roth IRA in 2010, you can open up a traditional non-deductible IRA and immediately convert it to a Roth.
+The Roth IRA conversion event of 2023 has given the nondeductible IRA Oscar like status, allowing high-wage earners a backdoor way into the Roth.
+If you are not eligible to contribute new money into a Roth IRA in 2023, you can open up a traditional non-deductible IRA and immediately convert it to a Roth.

 With the Roth IRA now a reality for all investors to take advantage of, it’s time for you to really consider starting a Roth.
 You can always rewind a movie and start it over in case you missed the best part.
 When it comes to saving for retirement, you get one shot- so make it count!

 *Restrictions, penalties, and taxes may apply.
 Unless certain criteria are met, Roth IRA owners must be 59 1/2 or older and have held the IRA for 5 years before tax-free withdrawals are permitted.
 A Roth IRA should be considered as an option but not everyone reading this blog should open one.